-Acoustic neuromas – also called vestibular schwannomas or neurolemmomas – usually grow slowly.
+Acoustic neuromas – also called vestibular schwannomas or neurilemmomas – usually grow slowly.
 Although they do not damage the brain, they can put pressure on it as they grow.
 Larger tumours can press nearby cranial nerves that control the muscles of facial expression and sensation.
-If tumours become large enough to press on the brain stem or cerebellum, they can be life-threatening.
+If tumours become large enough to press on the brainstem or cerebellum, they can be life-threatening.

 An initial sign is a gradual loss of hearing in one ear accompanied by tinnitus, or ringing/buzzing in the ear.
 Very rarely, acoustic neuromas cause sudden and unexplained hearing loss.